darktasevski/CompSci/Math/ratios_rates_percentages.md

 -   100% of 80 is $\frac{100}{100} \times 80=80$
 -   50% of 80 is $\frac{50}{100}\times80=40$
 -   5% of 80 is $\frac{5}{100}\times80=4$

-> A Percent can also be expressed as a Decimal or a Fraction; a half can be written as a percentage: 50%, as a decimal: 0.5 and as a fraction $\frac{1}{2}$.

 ---